 3. Wider Range of Courses and Programs

-With online learning, professionals can learn from schools around the world and find the program that best meets their needs without uprooting their lives.
+One of the great advantages of online learning is that professionals can learn from schools around the world and find the program that best meets their needs without uprooting their lives.
 In contrast, those studying on campus are limited to local options or must move to another city for a full-time program.
 Many renowned, well-established universities now offer online courses.
 This provides a greater span of options to help you achieve your goals or train your staff.
 (At Emeritus, our learners are located across 80 countries, with our partner institutions spanning the U.S., Europe, Latin America, Southeast Asia, India, and China.)

 4. A Broader Range of Perspectives